 Is your would-be Steve Yzerman or Sasha Cohen ready for the slick stuff?
-Learning to skate requires “a little determination, a lot of practice and no fear of falling down,” according to the U.S. Figure Skating Association (USFSA).
-Outdoor arenas typically don’t offer lessons, but they’re a perfect place to practice – or get your basic bearings.
+If you want to learn how to skate, remember that it requires “a little determination, a lot of practice and no fear of falling down,” according to the U.S. Figure Skating Association (USFSA).
+Outdoor arenas (like the Rink at Campus Martius Park in Detroit) typically don’t offer lessons, but they’re a perfect place to practice – or get your basic bearings.
 Scratch the surface with these tips for beginners.

 1. Start with skates.
 Supportive footwear is step one.
 “A skate needs to be an extension of your foot,” the USFSA notes.
 Boots should fit snugly, laced tightly and consistently from toe to ankle (if you can slide a finger down inside the back, it’s too big).
-“It’s going to be less painful for the child,” says Gayle LaVictoire, facility supervisor of Buhr Park in Ann Arbor.
+“It’s going to be less painful for the child,” says Gayle LaVictoire.
 “You don’t want them ‘skating on their ankles.'”
 Dull blades are trouble, too; ensure they’re sharpened (a service offered at many rinks).
 And watch for frayed laces, especially on rentals.

 2. Balancing act.
 Standing on steel slivers is nothing like standard shoes.
 But the trick is actually in the arms, which should be straight up and out to the sides, so the body’s in a “T” shape.
-“If your arms are down, you don’t have a good center of balance,” explains Candace Tamakloe, head coach of Detroit’s Renaissance Figure Skating Club.
+“If your arms are down, you don’t have a good center of balance,” explains Candace Tamakloe, a figure skating coach.
 Good alignment also means the knee is over the toe, shoulders are back, chest is out, head’s up and back is straight.

 3. Learn to fall.
 Mastering a proper swan dive before a real tumble is a big safety skill.
 Get your hands in front of you, says Tamakloe, bend your knees, and fall to the side; “It protects you from falling on your head or face.”
 Buhr Park’s staff also stresses prevention: If in motion, grab your knees to re-center body weight, and glide to a slow stop.
 That avoids wrist injuries, since it’s a natural reaction to brace a spill with your hands.